AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 * **Environmental Science:** How is land temperature affecting ocean temperatures?

       - Oceans play a crucial role in the planet's weather, in both cooling and rising temperatures and violent hurricanes.
 Both land and ocean temperatures affect each other in obvious and subtle ways.
-It is important want to know how this is happening, what factors are playing the major role and hopefully predict when one would have a drastic effect on the other.
-This is a very complex model that involves immense number of features and factors, so data scientists are not expected to model it all; only parts of these natural phenomena are normally addressed in a specific project (although there are some serious attempts to have a comprehensive model).
+It is important to know how this is happening, what factors are playing the major role and hopefully predict when one would have a drastic effect on the other.
+This is a very complex model that involves an immense number of features and factors, so data scientists are not expected to model it all; only parts of these natural phenomena are normally addressed in a specific project (although there are some serious attempts to have a comprehensive model).

 * **Farming:** How are the monsoon rainfall ratios likely to affect this year's crops?